alexfernandez/alexfernandez.github.io/2019/ethics-for-techies.md

 ![](pics/ethics-laws.jpg "The three laws of Robotics, source: https://commons.wikimedia.org/wiki/File:Paris-P1090119.jpg")

-In these turbulent times of troubled leftist principles and worrying fascist risings it is too easy to lose track of our moral principles.
+In these turbulent times of troubled leftist movements and worrying fascist risings of eroding privacy and Orwellian surveillance, it is too easy to lose track of moral principles.
+For those of use involved in technology it is our duty to understand that we are indeed transforming society, not always for good.

-In this article I will try to
+In this article I will try to explain how I try to make moral choices, in the hope that it will be useful for others too.

 ## Right and Wrong

 Let us start at the very beginning.
 What is "right" and what is "wrong"?
 How can we tell the difference?

+### What Is Mine Is Mine

 ## Generalizing